Vice President for International Relations

 Licheng Gu joined the Office of the Vice President for International Relations in January 2019.
 Gu is also a Professor of Instruction in the Department of Asian Languages and Cultures, where he teaches courses on Chinese language and literature and focuses his research on teaching pedagogy.
 Gu has authored numerous books and articles.
 His latest book, An Analysis of Chinese Teaching in America: Its Past, Present, and Future, was published in January 2019 by Beijing Language and Culture University Press.
 He also leads the “NU in China” summer study abroad programs and was Director of Northwestern’s former Program of African and Asian Languages for ten years.
 Born and raised in Beijing, Gu completed his BA in Beijing and his master’s degree in Australia.
 He completed his Ph.D. in 1992 at the University of Oregon and taught at Princeton University before arriving at Northwestern in 1993.

-- Advises on strategic university initiatives and partnerships in China
+- Advises on strategic university initiatives and partnerships in East Asia

-- Provides support for delegation visits to and from China
+- Provides support for delegation visits to and from East Asia

-- Assists with raising Northwestern’s visibility in China through various communication efforts
+- Assists with raising Northwestern’s visibility in East Asia through various communication efforts